 Mark makes breakfast for everyone - a veggie mix with eggs which is pretty nice.
 We are heading to Destin to catch a boat to Crab Island.
 It’s such a nice day and I’m looking forward to being in the water.
 As we’re early to the pier we head to a bar where it’s two for one on bud lights - so two for $3!
-The girls are drinking some girly drink - Champaign with orange juice I reckon and they are only $3 each so it’s $9 a round - I don’t mind paying for a couple of rounds - these are Wisconsin like prices!
-Our bartender, Megan, tell us that her husband is a massive Packers fan after I tell her about my current move to Green Bay.
-It’s a fun day out at Crab Island - which isn’t an island - just an area where you can head to and drink in the water which is waist up for normal people and knee height for tall guys like myself.
-I’m pretty reserved when it comes to drinking these days, but today ends up being a heavy session.
-We’re in the water for a couple of hours before heading back to pier and then Jen only having a couple of drinks is designated driver, safely and sensibly taking us all back home.
+The girls are drinking some girly drink - champaigne with orange juice I reckon and they are only $3 each so it’s $9 a round.
+At these prices I don’t mind paying for a couple of rounds, reminding me of being back in Wisconsin!
+Our bartender Megan tell us that her husband is a massive Packers fan after I tell her about my current move to Green Bay.
+It’s a fun day out at Crab Island, which isn’t an island, just an area where you can head to and drink in the water which is waist up for normal people and knee height for tall guys like myself.
+We’re in the water for a couple of hours before heading back to pier and then Jen who only has had a couple of drinks is our designated driver, safely and sensibly taking us all back home.
 The Zinter’s local bar is called Stripes, so Mark and I get dropped there for a couple of drinks and combined with the consumption of alcohol in the water we arrive back at the house in a petty rough state.
-Mrs Zinter isn’t too impressed with her husband’s condition - probably mine too - which I think Jennifer blames on Mark lol.
+Mrs Zinter isn’t too impressed with her husband’s condition - probably mine too, which I think Jennifer blames on Mark lol.
 We have a coupe of more beers and after food I fall asleep (pass out) on the couch.

 Monday 2nd September